DataDog/dd-trace-dotnet/README.md

 #### Building on Windows

-From a _Developer Command Prompt for V S2017_:
+From a _Developer Command Prompt for VS 2017_:

 ```cmd
 rem Restore NuGet packages